The Private Wealth & Private Client Review: Argentina

 In the case of Argentine individuals, capital gains from the sale of shares or equity interest is subject to a 15 per cent rate on net income.
 The sale of shares or equity interest by Argentine individuals or foreign entities is exempt from capital gains tax in the following cases: when the shares are placed through a public offering authorised by the National Securities Commission (CNV); when the shares are traded in stock markets authorised by the CNV, under segments that ensure price-time priority and interference of offers; or when the sale, exchange or other disposition of shares is made through a tender offer regime or exchange of shares authorised by the CNV.

-Foreign beneficiaries are either subject to a 15 per cent or 13.5 per cent rate on the gross amount paid for shares or equity interests, unless the exemption for listed securities mentioned above is applicable.
+Foreign beneficiaries are either subject to a 15 or 13.5 per cent rate on the gross amount paid for shares or equity interests, unless the exemption for listed securities mentioned above is applicable.
 Indirect sales of Argentine entities (i.e., sales of foreign companies that own shares of Argentine companies) can also be subject to income tax in Argentina, if certain requirements are met.

 ii Personal asset tax